giacomo-ciro/diffusion-llms/README.md

 - [ ] Measure performance (eos prediction accuracy, benchmarks) of pre-trained DiffuGPT before and after fine-tuning on dataset of (text + eos + pad)
 - [ ] Curriculum learning on optimzer steps (currently is on samples, +1 every time a new sample is yielded)

+- [dave] - Implement Classification/PredictionDataset in `datamodule.py` to generate training data that predicts 1 for eos and 0 for non-eos tokens.
+- see datamodule, same for regression.
+- [dave] - Implement RegressionDataset in `datamodule.py` to handle the length of the sequence.
+- the expected output is a tensor of shape (batch_size, 1)
+- dataloader iterates over the dataset and returns a batch of sequences
+- get item handles the logic of how to get the data from the dataset and returns X, y, msk
+- structure of the file class regression with methods: init with prompts and answer, len, get item (which returns x, y, msk); second class: memmapdatamodule with
+- [luca] -
+- [vitto] -

 ### Sync 30/04/25
 - [ ] Measure eos accuracy (does it actually improve?) - then, create same dataset with different mask rationale: different training to force model to predict eos token at the first step of the diffusion process (goal: predicting eos one-shot)
     - otherwise, we mask and unmask tokens until model predicts where the eos token is